BodoBookhagen/BodoBookhagen.github.io/_posts/2019-01-04-GMT-SAM-EQ-GPS.md

 Next, the OSM-pbf file needs to be converted to GMT files.
 This will need to be done for every attribute separately to keep your database nice and clean.
 We usually use the following.
 *NOTE: gdal/ogr will need to have been compiled with GEOS, SQL and pbf support!*

-*NOTE: In order to generate the railway database, you have to change /usr/share/gdal/2.2/osmconf.ini and allow the tag railway to be created.*
+*NOTE: In order to generate the railway database, you have to change /usr/share/gdal/2.2/osmconf.ini and allow the tag railway to be created.
+See [here](https://wiki.openstreetmap.org/wiki/User:Bgirardot/How_To_Convert_osm_.pbf_files_to_Esri_Shapefiles).
+You first need to identify the relevant osmconf.ini file using `locate osmconf.ini` and then edit that to include additional attributes and fields.*

+*NOTE: In order to generate the volcano database, you have to change /usr/share/gdal/2.2/osmconf.ini and allow the tag natural to be created.*

 ```bash
 ogr2ogr -f "GMT" south-america_roads01.gmt south-america-latest.osm.pbf -progress -sql "select highway from lines where highway in ('primary', 'secondary', 'tertiary', 'unclassified', 'residential')"